bluebrown/immutable-cluster/README.md

 linode-cli domains records-create --type CNAME --name elb --target $dns --ttl_sec 300  <my-domain-id>
 ```

-You can now visit this url in your browser under your the configured subdomain.
+You can now visit the url in your browser under your the configured subdomain.

 ![nginx default web page](https://user-images.githubusercontent.com/39703898/115831360-64ef5700-a409-11eb-9c8f-5c44fb06be11.png)